On the gap between cluster dimensions of loop soups on $\mathbb{R}^3$ and the metric graph of $\mathbb{Z}^3$: Acknowledgments

 \section{Acknowledgments}

 We would like to express our sincere gratitude to Wendelin Werner for his insightful remarks, which significantly enhanced the clarity of the manuscript.
-J. Ding is Partially supported by NSFC Key Program Project No.12231002 and by New Cornerstone Science Foundation through the XPLORER PRIZE.
+We warmly thank Yifan Gao for pointing out the reference \cite{sapozhnikov2018brownian}.
+J. Ding is supported by the National Natural Science Foundation of China (Grant No. 12231002, 12595284, 12595280), and by the New Cornerstone Science Foundation through the New Cornerstone Investigator Program and XPLORER PRIZE.